djbristow/RAILS/Docker Based/SPAs/rsrm/README.md

 # rsrm

-&copy; David Bristow, 2020-2024
+&copy; David Bristow, 2020-2025

 ## Version

-v5.0.9 2024-11-29
+v5.0.10 2025-01-02

-Rollingstock RFID Manager is a Mongo Express Vue Node (MEVN) application that provides a user with a web application to show, when an RFID tag is read, the road name and number of the rolling stock associated with that tag.
+**R**olling**s**tock **R**FID **M**anager is a Mongo Express Vue Node (MEVN) application that provides a user with a web application to show, when an RFID tag is read, the road name and number of the rolling stock associated with that tag.
 If there is no association with a peice of rolling stock input fields are provided to allow the user to enter the road name and number.
 This web application uses port 3002.

 ## License